 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term: amnesia Amnesia is a memory deficit that can go in two different directions.
 Retrograde amnesia goes backward, affecting previously stored memories.
 Anterograde amnesia goes forward, affecting the ability to move short-term memory information into new long-term stored memories. … Continue reading What is… amnesia

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term: flashbacks Flashbacks involve the intense, vivid re-experiencing of memories as though they're occurring in the present tense.
 This most often happens with trauma-related memories.
 The flashbacks are usually involuntary and intrusive, and don't result from a conscious attempt … Continue reading What is… a flashback?

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term: memory Memory is highly complex.
-There are multiple different types of memory, and multiple areas of the brain that are involved.
-Memories not only need to be encoded in the first place, but they also need to be … Continue reading What is… memory?
+There are multiple different types, and multiple areas of the brain that are involved.
+Memories not only need to be encoded in the first place, but they also need to be stored and … Continue reading What is… memory?

 How being an organization nut has helped me to manage my depression